j2store/userguide/general.md

     * **MPN** - Manufacturer Part Number (Globally)
 * **Brand or Manufacturer** - Select the brand or manufacturer of the product from the available list
 * **Vendor** - Select the vendor from whom the product is available for purchase - ***Note: This feature is available in J2Store PRO version only***
-* **Tax Profile** - Specify whether the product is taxable and if so select the taxprofile relevant to the product
+* **Tax Profile** - Specify whether the product is taxable and if so, select the tax profile relevant to the product
 * **Cart Button Text** - Enter the text to be displayed in the cart button